905-257-4730

 PRESERVING & SHARING OUR HERITAGE

-Over the years Sybil built additions on the back of the house; an art studio, a loft, a workshop, and in 2006 the Winter Garden connecting it all together.
+Over the years JCHAC built additions on the back of the house; an art studio, a loft, a workshop, and in 2006 the Winter Garden connecting it all together.
 Much of the furniture is pine and of the period.
-Sybil’s intent is to leave future generations the gift of a Living Museum.
+JCHAC’s intent is to leave future generations the gift of a Living Museum.

 In 2007 the barn, with its hand-hewn beams, was moved on to new foundations and rebuilt to become an art gallery.
 The foyer was added as well as a large catering kitchen.
 A giant porch was constructed using beams from the barn next door.
 Upstairs is the research library and office.
 Various functions and activities bring life to Joshua Creek Heritage Art Centre.
 The large Labyrinth, modeled after Chartres Cathedral, is a mown path in a world class meadow.
 The gardens and lawns are extensive and the recently built gazebo is a place for weddings.
 Trees are continually planted on the property, often in memory of loved ones, to preserve the natural beauty of the property and provide habitat for wildlife.
 With the ongoing urbanization of the town, traffic, and loss of countryside, the vision for Joshua Creek Heritage Art is to be an oasis, a reminder of the history of this wonderful country.